sequelize/sequelize/docs/migrations.md

 }
 ```

-NOTE: The `none` storage is not recommended as a migration storage.
+**Note:** _The `none` storage is not recommended as a migration storage.
 If you decide to use it, be
-aware of the implications of having no record of what migrations did or didn't run.
+aware of the implications of having no record of what migrations did or didn't run._

 #### Seed Storage
 By default the CLI will not save any seed that is executed.
 If you choose to change this behavior (!),
 you can use `seederStorage` in the configuration file to change the storage type.
 If you choose `json`,
 you can specify the path of the file using `seederStoragePath` or the CLI will write to the file